srph/jqt/readme.md

 ## jqt
 A *low-level* node hiding / showing through css transitions.

-Think of it as a low-level version of ng-animate or ReactCSSTransitionGroup in jQuery.
-Or maybe a low-level version of builtin jQuery animations such as `$.fadeOut`, `$.fadeIn`, `$.slideUp`, and `$.slideDown`.
+Think of it as a low-level version of builtin jQuery animations such as `$.fadeOut`, `$.fadeIn`, `$.slideUp`, and `$.slideDown` but with css classes.
+Or maybe something similar to [ng-animate](https://docs.angularjs.org/api/ngAnimate or [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) for single elements in jQuery.

+## Use case
+This library was **only** *dogfed* for tab transitions, menu animations, etc.

+I have no use case for list transitions yet.
+It would require elements to be removed and appended properly.
+If you'd like this to be implemented, please submit an issue or preferrably a PR!
+If you'd like some help, let me know.
+I have an idea on how to implement this, but don't have the time to do so.

 ## Installation
 ```bash